syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### renderDates `object`
 {:#members:renderdates}

 Defines the specific start and end dates to be rendered in the Schedule control.
-To render such user-specified custom date ranges in the Schedule control, set the **currentView** property to **custom view**.
+To render such user-specified custom date ranges in the Schedule control, set the **currentView** property to **customview**.

 #### Default Value